comet-dot-photos/comet-dot-photos/README.md

 </div>
 <br>

-Using Comet.photos, you can manipulate a 3D model of Comet 67P, paint a region of interest, and quickly retrieve all images taken of that region.
-You can further filter down the image set by specifying other image parameters, and at any time you can navigate through all of the matching images, and display them in either two dimensions or texture-mapped onto the 3D comet model.
-This is done in 4 easy steps.

-### Step 1: Choosing the Region of Interest
 The shape
 model can be rotated or scaled about a point in its interior.
 Moving the mouse with the left button pressed (or dragging a finger on a touch